sarahhannahwu/hello/README.md

 # hello
-PSYCH 251 Problem Set 1
+This is Problem Set 1 for PSYCH 251.
+I am writing the README from VSCode.